vegaprotocol/documentation/docs/concepts/trading-framework.md

 ### Positions and netting

 ## Trading modes
+A market's trading mode denotes the types of trading that can be done on it while the market is in that mode.
+A market can only have one trading mode at a time.

+The Vega software currently supports two trading modes: continuous trading (using a limit order book) and auctions.

 ### Continuous trading
 On a market with continuous trading, the Vega network tries to execute an order as soon as it is received.